kubernetes-sigs/gateway-api/geps/gep-713/index.md

 Policies can opt for allowing instances to target objects across Kubernetes namespaces, in which case an optional `namespace` field MUST be defined with the target reference.

-!!! warning
+{{% alert color="warning" %}}

 Although not strictly forbidden, this is in general discouraged due to [discoverability](#policy-discoverability) issues and security implications.
 Cross namespace references can often lead to escalation of privileges associated with the [Confused deputy problem](https://en.wikipedia.org/wiki/Confused_deputy_problem).

+{{% /alert %}}

 Implementations that opt for designing policies that allow for cross namespace references MUST support one of the following combined approaches, to address the security concern: